xwdshiwo/DMG-PoE/README.md

   <img src="figures/fig1_framework.png" width="90%" alt="DMG-PoE Framework"/>
 </p>

+> **Note:** This repository is provided for peer review purposes.
+The code and documentation are in a pre-release state and may be updated following the review process.
+A stable public release will be made available upon paper acceptance.

 ## Overview

 DMG-PoE is a deep learning framework for multi-omics cancer survival prediction that natively handles **missing modalities**.
 Rather than imputing absent data, the framework explicitly models input reliability through three tightly integrated components: